Causal Inference Under Unmeasured Confounding With Negative Controls: A Minimax Learning Approach: Finite Sample Analysis of Estimators without Stabilizers under Realizability and Closedness

-In \cref{tab:assumptions}, we list the assumptions assumed in different literature on negative controls.
-One notable difference between our paper and previous literature is that our paper does not assume any completeness condition but previous papers do.
-In this section, we describe the identification strategy in previous literature that relies on completeness conditions in detail, and compare it with our identification strategy via \cref{lem:bridge-identification2,lemma: identification-3}.
+One notable difference between our paper and previous literature is that our paper does not assume any completeness condition but previous papers do. {In this section, we take the identification strategy in \citet{CuiYifan2020Spci} as an example to illustrate the role of completeness conditions in the previous literature and compare the previous identification strategy with our proposed identification strategy. }